f4exb/sdrangel/Readme.md

   - Dedicated message queue to communicate to the GUI for objects coupled with a GUI
   - Optimizations with Valgrind cachegrind
   - Corrected decimators bit shifting so that the number of effective output bits is constant and fill the internal sample width
-  - Separate library to support all flavours of FunCube dongles
+  - Separate library to support all flavours of FunCube dongles.
+Rewritten FCD plugins.
   - Many other little things...

 <h1>To Do</h1>
+  - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON).
+Allow several sample source plugins to share the same presets
   - Level calibration
-  - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON)
-  - Tx channels for Rx/Tx boards like BladeRF
+  - Tx support with the BladeRF
   - Enhance WFM (stereo, RDS?)
   - Even more demods ...
-  - Support for Airspy and Funcube Dongle Pro+
+  - Support for Airspy